 In the following paragraphs, we will take a closer look at how to calculate producer surplus.
 To do this, we will follow a simple 4-step process: (1) draw the supply and demand curves, (2) find the market price, (3) connect the price axis and the market price, and (4) calculate the area of the lower triangle.

 The calculation of producer surplus works pretty much like the calculation of consumer surplus.
 We start with a supply and demand diagram.
 As you can see in the diagram above, the x-axis shows quantity while the y-axis shows price (in USD).
 Hint: If you are not familiar with the concept of supply and demand at this point, please make sure to read our article on the law of supply and demand first.

 We will walk through the process with the help of a simple example.
 Let’s take the market for burgers.
 Before we can calculate a supply and demand diagram for this market, we need to know the supply and demand functions first.
-We will look at how to calculate them in a different post, for now, let’s just assume that the demand function is QD = -0.006x + 6 and the supply function is QS=0.006x.
+We will look at how to calculate them in different posts (how to calculate a demand function / how to calculate a supply function), for now, let’s just assume that the demand function is QD = -0.006x + 6 and the supply function is QS=0.006x.
 We use linear functions here (y = ax + b) for the sake of simplicity.
 However, please note that supply and demand functions do not necessarily have to be linear.
 With that being said, we can now use the two functions to draw our supply and demand curves.

 2) Find the Market Price

 Once we have our supply and demand diagram, we can find the market price.
 It is located at the intersection of the supply and the demand curve (i.e. the market equilibrium).
 That means, to calculate the market price we have to set the demand function equal to the supply function and solve for x.
 This gives us the equilibrium quantity.
 Then, all we need to do is plug the result back into the supply function and solve for QS to get the equilibrium price.